openshift/training/beta-3-setup.md

 Docker container is.

 We ultimately want the PID of the container running the router so that we can go "inside" it.
-On the master system, issue the following to get the PID of the
+On the master system, as the `root` user, issue the following to get the PID of the router:
-router:

     docker inspect --format {{.State.Pid}}   \
       `docker ps | grep haproxy-router | awk '{print $1}'`